ktekinay/Kaju/README.md

 If you set up a minimim required version in your update information, Kaju may find that a particular update is "required".
 For example, if the user is using v.1.0 and you've discovered a bug that necessitates an update to at least v.1.1, you would set that as the minimum required version.
 In the future, even as you release v.1.2, 1.3, etc, you would leave the minimum required as v.1.1 so Kaju knows to force the users of 1.0 to update.

-After calling `Kaju.UpdateChecker.Execute`, the `Result` method will tell you if a required update was found.
+After calling  `Kaju.UpdateChecker.ExecuteAsync` or `Kaju.UpdateChecker.Execute`, the `Result` method will tell you if a required update was found.
 In that case, it's up to you to take special actions to make sure that your app cannot be used until it is updated.
 To help, there is the `Kaju.UpdateChecker.QuitOnCancelIfRequired` property that is `True` by default.
 If the user tries to cancel a required update, the app will quit.

 ### Other Features